h-dimitri/h-dimitri/README.md

 - 👋 Hi, I’m @h-dimitri
-- 👀 I’m interested in R for Finance
+- 👀 I’m interested in R for finance and econometrics
 - 🌱 Learning about the tidyverse is always lots of fun

 <!---